-Visit the Where We Work page to see the below programs in action.
+Visit the Global Network page to see the below programs in action.

-You Can Read has launched in Baton Rouge, Louisiana and will soon launch in Los Angeles, California.
+You Can Read launched in February 2018 and is active in New York City & Los Angeles, California.

-Read and Rice works in local collaboration with partners to reach those who'd best benefit.
-Read & Rice, using a curriculum designed by WGI, is active in five Asian countries: Hong Kong, Singapore, Malaysia, The Philippines, & Indonesia.
+Read and Rice works in collaboration with local partners to reach those who'd best benefit.
+Read & Rice, using a curriculum designed by WGI, is active in four Asian cities: Hong Kong, Singapore, Kuala Lumpur, & Jakarta.